 Barn aisle lights are not enough… Ideally, each stall should be illuminated.

 These won’t do the trick for stopping winter coats, but I like them because they are covered with a cage for safety.

-- You will also have to blanket your horse, as his summer coat likely won’t keep him warm in the winter.
+- You will also have to blanket your horse if you use lights to regulate your horse’s hair coat, as his summer coat likely won’t keep him warm in the winter.

 Click these links to shop for horse supplies.
 As an Amazon Associate, I earn from qualifying purchases, which are not a penny more for you.
 I couldn’t be more grateful for your support!

 Thank you!
 Your support helps this website stay afloat.